kevinyswong/kevinyswong.github.io/index.md

-waves and falls, the strains and disillusionment, of a long, committed relationship and maybe even endure the process of a divorce, then let some years pass, then learn to pick yourself back up, then let some more years pass, and then we can begin: then the time is ripe to go back and read the books you've so proudly boasted of having once read.
+waves and falls, the strains and disillusionment, of a long, committed relationship and maybe even endure the process of a divorce, then let some years pass, then learn to pick yourself back up, then let some more years pass, and then we can begin: it is then that the time is ripe to go back and read the books you've so proudly boasted of having once read.
 As Mahler's wife, Alma, recalls in 1910 about a concert in Buffalo, New York:
 <blockquote>
 [Mahler] came back straight after the concert in high spirits to a simple and belated meal.
 "I have realized today," he said, "that articulate art is greater